 Snoring can be a sign of obstructive sleep apnea, and obstructive sleep apnea may lead to problems like diabetes, hypertension, stroke, heart attack, heart disease, or other cardiovascular problems.
 Heart problems are chronic, serious, and life-threatening.
 In children, obstructive sleep apnea can lead to behavioral issues, health issues, and other problems.
 It can be easy to prevent snoring and these other problems with the help of a clinic like ours.

 To learn more about us, oral appliance therapy, sleep apnea, or snoring, or to book a consultation with us about your snoring, give us a call at our clinic.
-We’re available at (855) 977-0400, and we have multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+We’re available at (855) 977-0400, and we have multiple locations in Illinois, Indiana, Missouri, Texas and Wisconsin.
 Please see our Locations page for the one nearest you, and call us today!